5 THINGS: on Post Myths Vol. 2

 OK, everyone knows what title safe and action safe are, right?
 Refresher: Some NLE’s call them “guides”.
 These guides are a holdover from the days before flat panel televisions, when CRT tubes are what every household had.
-CRT tubes curve, which caused portions of the video on the screen to distorted or not even visible .
-Action safe – the largest guide – was meant as guide for tv and filmmakers to know when action may not be visible on end users TVs.
+CRT tubes curve, which caused portions of the video on the screen to distorted or not even visible.
+Action safe – the largest guide – was meant as a guide for tv and filmmakers to know when action may not be visible to end users TVs.
 Don’t go past that guide for important action, and you’re OK.

 But, you may ask, “Michael, how is this even relevant now that everyone has flat panels?”

 And you’d be right.

 And then you might ask “But if don’t need to use the guides, can I go right to the edge of the screen?”
 And I’d give you a mean side eye.

 Even flat panels have what they call over-scan, or areas of the video image that the end user doesn’t see, and how large this area is can, unfortunately, differ from manufacturer to manufacturer…and country to country.

 You obviously don’t want anything important in this area for fear it may be lost.
 And in terms of aesthetics, having anything important near here is usually discouraged against.

 So, nowadays (and I’m looking you, YouTube folks), keep everything within action safe.
 All modern flat panels can display it, and you won’t run off of the screen.
 As for personal preference, I like keeping text still within title safe, as I find it easier to read than having the text extend to the end of the screen.